corner_left (1K) corner_right (1K)

 How do I configure emails to be deposited to the junk email folder?

 IMF Tune does not change anything in the way emails are moved to the junk email folder.
-Hence this is purely a matter of configuring the Exchange Intelligent Message Filter and the email clients.
+Hence this is purely a matter of configuring the Exchange Content Filter and the email clients.
 Read Complete Article...

 back to index